Back Policy/Litigation

 2025 ICCR Proxy Resolutions and Voting Guide

+Published March, 2025.
+The upcoming 2026 edition will be released in late March, 2026.
 ICCR has been publishing the Proxy Resolutions and Voting Guide annually since 1974 as a way to educate and build support for member proposals.
-In it, you will find all ICCR member-sponsored proposals for 2025 corporate proxies along with a preliminary overview of the proxy season and short features from proponents about their engagements on key […]
+In it, you will find all ICCR member-sponsored proposals for 2025 corporate proxies along with a preliminary overview […]

 default image